-Product: Programming that includes a broader range of programming style and increased level of student application in higher order thinking skills (HOTS).
+Product: Programming that includes a broader range of programming style and increased level of student participation in challenge activities (TTFM).

 Product: Stimulating and challenging learning environments including a variety of organisational structures in classrooms.
 The teacher facilitates 21st century learning.